Ellsworth Kelly

 March 2019—November 2020

-Ellsworth Kelly’s untitled redwood sculpture and Spectrum IX, 2014, one of the last paintings completed before the artist’s death, are two recent acquisitions in Glenstone’s collection.
-Best known for his contributions to American abstraction, Kelly (b.
+Best known for his contributions to American abstraction, Ellsworth Kelly (b.
 1923, d.
 2015) frequently revisited shapes and motifs he observed from his own lived experience throughout his decades-long career.
-Spectrum IX, 2014, is composed of twelve joined monochromatic panels, and marks the final work in a series of color progressions the artist first began in the 1950s.
-At nearly 15-feet tall, Untitled, 1996, is an example of Kelly’s obelisk-like sculptures he colloquially called “totems.”
-Visitors can also view another “totem” at Glenstone: the site-specific outdoor sculpture Untitled, 2005, installed across the pond from the Gallery.
+This presentation of works featured the sculpture Untitled, 1996, and Spectrum IX, 2014, one of the last paintings completed before the artist’s death.
+Spectrum IX is composed of twelve joined monochromatic panels and marks the final work in a series of color progressions the artist first began while in France in the 1950s.
+At nearly 15 feet tall, Untitled is an example of Kelly’s obelisk-like sculptures he colloquially referred to as “totems.”

 Exhibition Preview